-- Make sure to unplug the power cord before installing or removing the motherboard.
-Failure to do so may cause physical injuries to you and damages to motherboard components.
-Unplug the power cord from the wall socket before touching any component. - To avoid damaging the motherboard components due to static electricity, NEVER place your motherboard directly on the carpet or the like.
+- 1. Unplug the power cord from the wall socket before touching any component. - 2 To avoid damaging the motherboard components due to static electricity, NEVER place your motherboard directly on the carpet or the like.
 Also remember to use a grounded wrist strap or touch a safety grounded object before you handle components. - 3.
-Hold components by the edges and do not touch the ICs. - 4.
-Whenever you remove any component, place it on a grounded antistatic pad or in the bag that comes with the component.
+Hold components by the edges and do not touch the ICs. - Whenever you uninstall any component, place it on a grounded antistatic pad or in the bag that comes with the component.